-Windows 10 System Restore Point is windows feature that creates snapshots of certain files and information before critical operations such as updates or software installations take place.
+Windows 10 System Restore Point is a windows feature that creates snapshots of certain files and information before critical operations such as updates or software installations take place.
 System Restore allows windows users to go back to a previous working state, where windows working smoothly without affecting any documents.
 This is a great first-step when you’re trying to fix a major problem in Windows.

 System Restore tracks and create snapshots for certain changes like software installations, windows update installations, driver changes, and software updates, and allows a windows user to revert their PC to a previous state if after perform certain activity windows causes a problem.